 As your child approaches his/her first year of kindergarten, the SLP will discuss the transition to school-based rehabilitation services.
 A final speech and language assessment will be completed in the fall or winter of your child’s first year of kindergarten and a final report summarizing your child’s progress and speech and language needs will be provided.
 With your written consent, a copy of the final speech and language report will be forwarded to the school board.
 The SLP will also be available to discuss your child’s needs with relevant school personnel.

 Referral Process – How to Access Grandview Kids Speech and Language Services and Supports

-For all general inquiries, information on additional resources, or to speak with a team member about initiating a referral, families are able to call or email Service Navigation at Grandview Kids.
-Our team will be pleased to answer your questions and connect your child with the appropriate services to meet their needs.
+For all general inquiries, information on additional resources, or to speak with a team member about eligibility criteria and initiating a referral, families can call Service Navigation at Grandview Kids.
+Our Service Navigators will be happy to answer your questions and connect your child with the appropriate services to meet their needs.

 Looking for additional ways to support your child’s communication development while waiting for an assessment?
 Please review the following resources for helpful tips and general strategies: